-The Notre Dame community begins each day in prayer, led by Campus Ministry members.
-Each Wednesday, students and faculty gather for Community Prayer, with members of Campus Ministry and other members of our school community offering scripture readings, prayers for intercession, and reflections.
+The Notre Dame community begins each day in prayer led by Campus Ministry student leaders.
+Each Wednesday, students and faculty gather for Community Prayer, with members of our school community offering scripture readings, prayers for intercession and reflections.

-Welcome Mass for New Families: This is an opportunity for all new sixth grade, ninth grade, and transfer students and their families to gather as a faith community and meet one another in a shared faith experience through liturgy.
+Welcome Mass for New Families: This is an opportunity for all new sixth grade, ninth grade and transfer students to gather along with their families as a faith community and meet one another in a shared faith experience through liturgy.

 The Opening Liturgy: The Opening Liturgy is the first liturgy of the year where the entire school comes together to celebrate as a community.
 The sixth grade receives a sunflower pin as a powerful reminder to follow God like the sun.
-The ninth grade receives a Saint Julie medal as a reminder of her charism and desire to serve the poor.
+The ninth grade receives a Saint Julie medal as a reminder of the charism of the Sisters of Notre Dame de Namur.

 Open House Liturgy: We welcome prospective families to Notre Dame for Open House and share our commitment to our faith together through celebration of Sunday Liturgy.

-Mass of the Immaculate Conception: We celebrate the Blessed Mother, who was born without sin and chosen by God to be the Mother of God.
+Mass of the Immaculate Conception: We celebrate the Blessed Mother, our school's namesake, who was born without sin and chosen by God to be the Mother of God.
 Mass is celebrated with the school community.

 Ring Mass: The Junior Class gathers with their families to celebrate Mass and to receive their class rings.
 The class rings symbolize their unity as a class.
 This is also an occasion to celebrate their roles as leaders in the school community.

-Advent: During Advent, a weekly Mass is celebrated in the Mansion chapel.
-Advent is a time of preparation as we await both the Nativity of Jesus at Christmas and the second coming of Jesus.
+Advent: During Advent, a weekly Mass is celebrated in the Mansion chapel before school and all members of our school community are welcome to attend.
+The season of Advent is a time of preparation as we await both the Nativity of Jesus at Christmas and the second coming of Jesus.